fattycuty/DSAI-Mini-Project/README.md

 ## Introduction

 "Counter-Strike: Global Offensive (CS:GO) is a popular first-person shooter game that has gained immense popularity worldwide.
 The game involves two teams, terrorists and counter-terrorists, competing against each other in a series of rounds to achieve **VICTORY**.
-As the game has evolved over time, so has the interest in analyzing and understanding the gameplay mechanics.
+After every round, players are rewarded money based on their performance to buy equipments such as weapons, armour etc. As the game has evolved over time, so has the interest in analyzing and understanding the gameplay mechanics.

 ![image](https://github.com/fattycuty/DSAI-Mini-Project/blob/main/sc1015_image/csgothumbnail.png "Source: https://store.steampowered.com/app/730/CounterStrike_Global_Offensive/")